tensorflow/java/tensorflow-utils/nio-utils/README.md

 utilities)

-It is important to note that the TensorFlow NIO library does not depend on any other TensorFlow runtime libraries, thus can used easily by any other projects who wants to benifits from its features.
+It is important to note that the TensorFlow NIO library does not depend on any other TensorFlow runtime libraries, thus can used easily by any other projects who wants to benefit from its features.
 For example, an instance of `NdArray` could easily be passed from one library to another for sharing data.